GabrielMeneze/MeliTest/README.md

 ## 🚀 Overview

-We adopted a **feature-based folder structure** to ensure the project remains **scalable**, **maintainable**, and **performance-optimized** as it grows.
+I adopted a **feature-based folder structure** to ensure the project remains **scalable**, **maintainable**, and **performance-optimized** as it grows.
 This approach organizes the code by feature, grouping related components, screens, Redux slices, services, and hooks together.

 ✅ **Key Benefits:**
 - Each feature is **self-contained** and can evolve **independently**.